SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Note that if you define a custom initializer for a value type, you will no longer have access to the default initializer (or the memberwise structure initializer, if it is a structure) for that type.
-This avoids a situation where you provide a more complex initializer that performs additional essential setup, but your more complex initializer is circumvented by someone accidentally using one of the automatic initializers instead.
+This constraint prevents a situation in which you provide a more complex initializer that performs additional essential setup is circumvented by someone accidentally using one of the automatic initializers instead.

 .. note::